Lexus NX SUV - Practicality & boot space

 Despite being quite small, the boot is partially redeemed by having a usefully flat floor, with a smooth loading lip to slide heavy or awkward items over.
 An automatically opening and closing bootlid is standard on F Sport and Premier models, but its excessively slow operation quickly gets tiresome.

-An automatically opening and closing bootlid is standard on F Sport and Premier models, but its excessively slow operation quickly gets tiresome.
+An automatically opening and closing bootlid is standard on all but the standard NX trim, but its slow operation quickly gets tiresome.

 The Lexus NX is capable of hauling a maximum braked trailer weight of 1,500kg but, if you’re looking at used models without four-wheel-drive, it’s important to note that they can only tow 650kg, which will only cover small trailers.
 This could be a stumbling block for potential owners who tow a caravan or horsebox, because the BMW X3 and Audi Q5 can both tow up to 2,400kg.